The Grading System

 Grade Grievance Policy

 If a student wishes to appeal a grade, she should first discuss the matter with her instructor.
-If no agreement is reached, she should discuss her grievance with the appropriate Division Chair.
+If no agreement is reached, she should discuss her grievance with the Faculty Chair.
 If there is still no agreement, she may appeal in writing to the Academic Standards Committee (a subgroup of the Curriculum Committee).
-In such cases, the instructor and Division Chair are asked to submit reports.
+In such cases, the instructor and Faculty Chair are asked to submit reports.
 The decision of the Academic Standards Committee is final.
 A time limit is placed on a student’s request for a grade change based on anything other than a clerical error.
 Application must be made by a student within one year of completion of the course.
 Any change of grade, other than from an Incomplete to a letter grade, must be approved by the Academic Standards Committee.

 Grade Reports and Transcripts